-North Hills School District, located in Northern Allegheny County, is a first tier suburb of the city of Pittsburgh.
-The district is comprised of Ross Township and West View Borough - a 14.6 square mile area with a population of nearly 40,000.
+The North Hills School District, located in northern Allegheny County, is a first tier suburb of the city of Pittsburgh.
+The district is comprised of Ross Township and the Borough of West View, a 14.6-square mile area with a population of nearly 40,000.

 The two municipalities combine the attractiveness of suburban living with the easily accessible cultural and educational opportunities that Pittsburgh has to offer.
 Ross Township boasts a strong retail corridor on McKnight Road.
 Shopping malls, restaurants, specialty shops and other commercial establishments are conveniently located and serve a large portion of Allegheny County.
 In addition, numerous recreational facilities and parks are located in and adjacent to the two communities.